Stock futures flat as JP Morgan kicks off earnings season

 Trump also criticized British Prime Minister Theresa May’s Brexit strategy, saying it had probably killed off hope of a trade deal between the countries.
 Hours later he said the relationship between the countries was “very, very strong”.

-Among stocks, Johnson & Johnson (JNJ.N) fell 2.4 percent after a jury on Thursday ordered the company to pay a record $4.69 billion to 22 women who alleged its talc-based products, contain asbestos and caused them to develop ovarian cancer.
+Among stocks, Johnson & Johnson fell 2.4 percent after a jury on Thursday ordered the company to pay a record $4.69 billion to 22 women who alleged its talc-based products, contain asbestos and caused them to develop ovarian cancer.

-AT&T Inc’s (T.N) shares fell 1.3 percent after the U.S. Justice Department said it would appeal a federal judge’s approval of the telecom company’s $85.4 billion acquisition of Time Warner, which has already closed.
+AT&T Inc’s shares fell 1.3 percent after the U.S. Justice Department said it would appeal a federal judge’s approval of the telecom company’s $85.4 billion acquisition of Time Warner, which has already closed.

 Reporting by Amy Caren Daniel in Bengaluru; Editing by Shounak Dasgupta